 Interview: Upon completing the requirements of the Booklet and application process, the Prospective member (and sponsors) will be interviewed by the Admissions Committee.

 Board Decision: Following your interview, the Admissions Committee will make its recommendation to the Board of Directors (BOD).
-You will be advised of the outcome by an officer or the General Manager of the CYC.
+You will be advised of the outcome by the Admissions Committee.
 Please note that the entire process of applying, interviewing and a BOD decision can take 30 to 60 days.
 During the period of application and finding sponsors, Prospects should continue to visit the Club, participate in activities, and meet more of the membership.
 Once approved, a member (seniority) number will be assigned based on the date stamped on the completed application packet.

 Club and Bar: Prospects are encouraged to visit the Club and attend social functions during the application process.
 Upon becoming a member, the club will assign you a credit account.
 All bar charges, dues, dockage, electric, cable and event charges are billed monthly to members.
 There is an automatic 18 percent service fee charged at the bar, though additional tips are encouraged if warranted by good service.
 Smoking, or use of any tobacco product, is not permitted anywhere inside the Club house.